Sharafaddin Khorāsāni: Graveyard (From Persian)

 playing the silence like an instrument.

-In the hushed wastes of sand and salt out there
+In the hushed waste of sand and salt out there

 the lightning comes with a mirage's sign.